Gustavolando/otCSSTextPortraitEffects/README.md

 ## CSS Text Portrait Effects

-Tine but powerful visual effects!
+Tiny but powerful visual effects!

 This is a practice I made taken from the Online Tutorials [videos](https://www.youtube.com/watch?v=WE6QTMQ-3r8).